-- (1) A player's third offense (red flag) in a game will result in suspension for the remainder of the match with no substitute allowed for the next two minutes of play then a substitute will be allowed for the balance of the match, the player will remain suspended for the following match with a substitute allowed.
+(1) A player's third offense (red flag) in a game will result in suspension for the remainder of the match with no substitute allowed for the next two minutes of play then a substitute will be allowed for the balance of the match, the player will remain suspended for the player's next game of equal or higher handicap with a substitute allowed.
 All substitution rules apply.
-This penalty may be increased by the Host Tournament Committee an/or the Host Association.
-The Umpire(s), at their sole discretion, may award two yellow flags or a red flag with imposed penalties as described above for a player's first offense. - (2) If a player demonstrates unsportsmanlike conduct after the game ends, the Umpire shall award a yellow flag and the player will start their next game with a yellow flag.
+This penalty may be increased by the Host Tournament Committee and/or the Host Association.
+The Umpire(s), at their sole discretion, may award two yellow flags or a red flag with imposed penalties as described above for a player's first or second offense.

+(2) If a player demonstrates unsportsmanlike conduct after the game ends, the Umpire shall award a yellow flag and the player will start their next game with a yellow flag.
 This penalty may be increased by the Host Tournament Committee and/or the Host Association.
 If the player has no remaining games in the tournament, the penalty will be carried over to the first game of the player's next tournament of equal or higher handicap.